catduckgnaf/springboard-dev/README.md

 ## Node

-Hey, this is way better then outdated Jquery, thank you springboard!
+Hey, this is way better then outdated Jquery, thank you springboard! (beyond the sarcastic comment its a work in progress)

-## Git
+## Extensions and settings

-yea, you get that extension too
+Have basic (and some non basic extensions) Such as "Live Server".
+We also have a .EditorConfig to make sure that UTF-8 is unabled, and End of Line is LF everywhere it supposed to be.

 # Do I take donations?